 The gardens themselves are evidence of Beatrix’ horticultural virtuosity, in particular the classical herbaceous border.
 This remains an object of admiration to visitors by virtue of the gardeners’ continuing faithfulness to its original conception.
 Although the teaching school left its mark on the gardens, these were principally established for educational purposes, including the striking ‘living catalogue’ of herbaceous plants.
-Yet, since the closure of the school, extensive developments have taken place in the gardens under the auspices of the present owners, the School of Economic Science, far beyond their scope when purchased in 1971.
+Yet, since the closure of the school, extensive developments have taken place in the gardens under the auspices of the present owners, The School of Philosophy and Economic Science, far beyond their scope when purchased in 1971.

 The gardens now occupy 8 acres.
 Bernard Saunders and Mary Spiller were responsible for this development through their combination of artistic and horticultural expertise.
 This has resulted in a number of planted spaces that bring together geometrical and aesthetic principles with brilliant plant selection.
 The result is an uplifting and often surprising experience for visitors.
 These elements will remain uppermost in developments that are currently in the design stage and as the gardens continue to develop in the future.